Garage Paint vs. Epoxy

 - No pressure washing

 So you're telling me there's a chance!?
 No, not really.
-Paint products WILL fail.
-Meaning, all the work you did to take out all your possessions, prep the floor, buy the products, apply the product and put everything back in the garage was a waste of time & money.
-These claim to be epoxy, but don't be fooled, don't use these products if you value your time and $.
+Epoxy paint products WILL fail.
+Meaning, all the work you did ie. removing your possessions, prep the floor, buy the products, apply the product and put everything back in the garage was a waste of time...& money.

 This article doesn't even touch on preparation of the concrete for a long lasting coating.
 The best products in the world without proper preparation are going to fail, period.
-The picture that I'm trying to paint here is this...if you are reading this article, you are ahead of the game because you are doing your research and actually care about how your project turns out.
+The picture that I'm trying to paint here (no pun intended) is this...if you are reading this article, you are ahead of the game because you are doing your research and actually care about how your project turns out.
 Don't be fooled by marketing giants that their products are sufficient, because we grind their products off on a daily basis.
-3 out of 4 garages we do a week are grinding off failed coatings.
+60% of the garages we do a week are grinding off failed coatings.

 If you are researching a DIY project, give us a call to talk you through it and give you the right tools and materials for a job well done.
 If you would like a professionally installed garage floor coating, no garage paint here, give us a call.
-We serve all of Lee, Collier and surrounding counties of SW Florida.
+We serve all of Naples, Fort Myers, Pembroke Pines, Weston, Fort Lauderdale and surrounding cities of South Florida.